CAT 2021 Eligibility Criteria Changed: No Requirement of 50% or 45% Minimum Marks in Graduation

 - The category wise CAT Eligibility for final year students is as under:

 - General/NC-OBC/EWS: CAT Eligibility for final year students in this category requires that the candidates in final year of Graduation are also eligible to apply for CAT 2021.
-They should score minimum 50% marks when the result is declared
+They need to enter promotion/pass for last year, if not awarded percentage of marks in 2021 and 2020.

 - SC/ST/PwD Candidates: CAT Eligibility for final year students in this category requires that the candidates in final year of Graduation are also eligible to apply for CAT 2021.
-They should score minimum 45% marks when the result is declared
+If they are not awarded marks in 2021 and 2021 exam years, they do not need to fill percentage of marks.

-- If selected, the final year candidates will be allowed to join the programme provisionally, only if she/he submits a certificate latest by June 30, 2022 from the Principal/ Registrar of the College/Institute (issued on or before June 30, 2022) stating that the candidate has completed all the requirements for obtaining the bachelor’s degree/equivalent qualification on the date of the issue of the certificate
+- If selected, the final year candidates, will be allowed to join the programme provisionally, only if they submit a certificate from the Principal/Registrar of their University/Institution (issued on or before the date as stipulated by the respective IIM) stating that they have completed all the requirements for obtaining the Bachelor’s degree/equivalent qualification on the date of issue of the certificate.

 Key Points to ensure your CAT Exam Eligibility 2021